Home > Housing > Housing for Tenants > Housing policies > Shared Ownership Policy

 13.3 All complaints received will be dealt in accordance with the Council’s Complaints Policy and Procedure.
 More information about how to make a complaint can be found on our website: If you are unhappy (dover.gov.uk)

-14. Monitoring and review
+14. Implimentation, monitoring and review

-14.1 This policy will be reviewed every two years, or in response to relevant changes in legislation, organisational structure, development of good practice, or to address operational issues.
+14.1 This Policy will be reviewed every two years, or in response to relevant changes in legislation, organisational structure, development of good practice, or to address operational issues.

 14.2 Any minor amendments required will be made through delegated approval.
-Any amendments made because of changes to operational process or Government legislation will be made through the local decision-making process Major changes will be consulted upon before a decision is taken to implement them.
+Any amendments made because of changes to operational process or Government legislation will be made through the local decision-making process.
+Major changes will be consulted upon before a decision is taken to implement them.

 15.1 The Council is committed to promoting equality of opportunity and to eliminating unlawful discrimination on the grounds of race, age, disability gender, sexual orientation, religion, belief, financial status, and any other difference that can lead to discrimination or unfair treatment considering the principles of the Equality Act 2010.
 Please see our Equality Policy for more details